-The application for all Energy funding requests is in the grant portal as "Energy Fund Application."
+A completed pre-application is REQUIRED for all Energy funding requests and is in the grant portal as "Energy Fund/Pre-Application."
 In addition to text fields of the application, up to 10 pages of additional project description may be submitted as an attachment.